gouravsinha1405/Determine-Compressive-strength-of-the-concrete/README.md

 - Backward elimination method for feature selection
 - Gaussian mixture model and K means for unsupervised clustering
-- Variance Inflation Factor for feature engineering
+- Variance Inflation Factor for correlation analysis
 - Transformers and pipelines
 - Lasso, Ridge, Polynomial regression and xgboost with randomsearchcv